Next time you order takeout or sit down at your favorite restaurant for a meal, you might notice you're paying a bit more than normal.

 Many businesses across the country have faced major backlash after implementing a COVID-19 surcharge.

-Kiko Japanese Steakhouse & Sushi Lounge in West Plains, Missouri, implemented a 5% fee in May only to remove it days later after intense social media outrage.
+Kiko Japanese Steakhouse & Sushi Lounge in West Plains, Missouri, implemented a 5% fee last May only to remove it days later after intense social media outrage.
 Instead, they decided to raise their prices.

 "We can take the harassment on our social media, but when they start being ugly to our employees here, it really bothers us," the restaurant's owner and managing partner Billy Yuzar told TODAY Food at the time.
 "This is why we decided to just eat the cost of printing new menu and adjust it weekly.
 We will go back to our normal prices once food prices go back to normal."